CentreForDigitalHumanities/I-analyzer/backend/corpora/parliament/readme.md

 The title of each corpus should be `People & Parliament ({country})`.
 If there are separate corpora for different time periods, as in the German data, include the time range in the title: `People & Parliament ({country} - {time range})`

 The subtitle provides some context for the project and states the houses of parliament.
 In a biparliamentary system, it should be `Speeches from the {senate} and {house of commons}`, where you substitute these terms with the names of the corresponding houses in the source language.
 In a uniparliamentary system, or in cases where we only have data from one house, the subtitle is `Speeches from the {house}`.

+### Date range

+By default, corpora use the date range specified in [constants](./utils/constants.py).
+The dates in that file should provide the lower and upper bound for _all_ parliament corpora.

+If the time range of your data is notably more narrow than the default values, specify the `min_date` and/or `max_date` of your corpus.
+(Make sure to adapt the date filter as well, see below in the list of fields.)

+If the time range is wider, change the dates in the constants file accordingly.
+Note that this will widen the range for _all_ corpora, so you will probably need to specify more narrow date ranges for corpora that use the default values.

 ## Fields